Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 Does home insurance cover a broken refrigerator?

 Only if the refrigerator was damaged by a covered peril such as a house fire, lightning strike, or theft.
 Standard homeowners insurance does not cover a refrigerator that stops working due to a compressor failure, internal mechanical breakdown, or wear and tear.
 If you want coverage for those everyday failures, you'll need an equipment breakdown endorsement or a home warranty.
-Some equipment breakdown policies even include food spoilage reimbursement if the fridge fails suddenly.
+Many equipment breakdown policies also include food spoilage reimbursement if the fridge fails suddenly.

 Does homeowners insurance cover HVAC breakdown?